 On the other hand, some would not mind buying just about anything.
 As long as they get something that holds their ears and produces some sounds, they don’t care.

-Buying headphones for e-drums is not as easy as it sounds.
+Buying electronic headphones for electronic drums is not as easy as it sounds.
 One needs to know a few tips that contribute to sound clarity, comfort, durability, and versatility.

 What are the basic features that come with headphones?
 Consider how the controls, for instance, are made.
 Do you connect with a cable, or do they have a remote control on the audio cable?
 Or, dot they have buttons where you can control the music?

 How do you turn on/off, listen (play/pause), adjust the volume, switch between tracks, and many other capabilities?
-Can you use the headphones to make/accept a call and communicate?
+Can you use the electronic drum headphones to make/accept a call and communicate?

 Foldable vs. unfoldable headphones